RumbleTalk/moodle-mod_rumbletalkchat/README.md

 RumbleTalk

-RumbleTalk Group Chat is a chat block plugin which allows you to embed a chat in your Moodle page.
+RumbleTalk Group Chat is a chat modular plugin which allows you to embed a chat in your Moodle page.

 The chat is free for a limited number of seats, you must have a paid subscription to be able to use the advanced features and extra seats.